mongodb/specifications/source/find_getmore_killcursors_commands.rst

        level: “local” is the default, if no level is explicitly specified.
        level: “local” means to do a read with no snapshot; this is the behavior of reads in 3.0 and prior versions of MongoDB.
        level: “majority” means to do a read from the latest committed snapshot known to the server  (which could be stale).
+   * - comment
+     -
+     -
+     - any
+     -
+     - Enables users to specify an arbitrary comment to help trace the operation through the database profiler, currentOp and logs.
+The default is to not send a value.

 For a successful command, the document returned from the server has the following format: